Street of Hungarian Flavours

 This year it will be held on the Lánchíd street between 9am to 10pm and organized around the Hungarian dishes.
 Never better opportunity to taste goose liver, hurka-kolbász, lángos, pogácsa, halászlé, pacalpörkölt,

-hurka-kolbász – Google-keresés
+hurka-kolbász – Google Search

-Fisherman’s soup – Wikipedia, the free encyclopedia
+Fisherman’s soup – Wikipedia

-Fisherman’s soup or halászlé ( Hungarian pronunciation: [ˈhɒlaːsleː]) is a hot, spicy paprika-based river fish soup, originating as a dish of Hungarian cuisine, a bright-red hot soup prepared with generous amounts of hot paprika and carp or mixed river fish, characteristic for the cuisines of the Pannonian Plain, particularly prepared in the Danube and Tisza river regions.
+From Wikipedia, the free encyclopedia Fisherman’s soup or halászlé ( Hungarian pronunciation: [ˈhɒlaːsleː]) is a hot, spicy paprika-based fish soup.
+A folk item of Hungarian cuisine, it is a bright-red hot dish prepared with generous amounts of hot paprika and carp or mixed river fish.